Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Conclusion and Future Work

 We have presented another angle of viewing adversarial defense mechanisms.
 Instead of focusing on the adversarial samples themselves, we disrupt the attacking process by injecting attractors.
 We propose a modular approach which provides design flexibility and explainability of the outcomes.
 Empirical results show that our approach can be very effective.

-We highlighted that modular design, although provides flexibility and explainability, unfortunately also opens up the threat that a white-box attacker might be able to exploit outputs of individual modules in finding adversarial examples.
-One approach to defend against such attacks is by obfuscating the layout and parameters.
-We also gave an obfuscation method to demonstrate this approach.
-However, our obfuscation method could not be easily applied on complex layout (e.g. QIM decoder), and more thorough security analysis is required to investigate its obfuscating capability.
-It is interesting to further investigate other obfuscation methods.
-There is evidence that such capability could be achieved by using functional encryption or indistinguishability obfuscation.
-In a certain way, our experimentation results show that, with secure obfuscation, it is possible to attain high robustness against adversarial attacks.
-This leads to an interesting question on whether the fundamental difficulty in defending adversarial attack lies in obfuscation, or in some intriguing properties of decision boundary.
+We highlighted that modular design, although provides flexibility and explainability, unfortunately also opens up another threat whereby a white-box attacker extracts out individual modules so as to aid searching of adversarial samples.
+This leads to a defense of obfuscating the layout and parameters.
+Theoretically, it could be achieved by using functional encryption or indistinguishability obfuscation.
+Nonetheless, such cryptographic primitives are expensive and currently there is no well-accepted candidate.
+Instead of using cryptographic primitives, we proposed a method that hides two components by simple summing.
+However, this method could not be easily extended to complex layout.
+Furthermore, although intuitively adversary is unable to separate the two components, thorough and rigorous formulation is required.

+In a certain way, our experiment results show that, with secure obfuscation, it is possible to attain high robustness against adversarial attacks.
+This leads to an interesting question on whether the fundamental difficulty in defending adversarial attack lies in obfuscation, or in some intriguing properties of the model.

 \appendices